This post may contain affiliate links. Please see my disclosure policy for details.

 As soon as you click on the site it will ask you where you’re heading today.
 Enter Vilnius to Trakai and it will come up with all the options for that day.

 Select the time you would like and then book whether you want first or second class.
-You put your name in, email and your passport number too.
+You type in your name, email and passport number too.

 When it prompts you, you can pay online with your bank card.
 There wasn’t any booking fee with a debit card.